apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 10th, 2023: Apache Jackrabbit Oak 1.8.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 1.8 branch of Apache Jackrabbit Oak.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions (currently 1.50.0, or 1.22.* for Java 8).

 #### May 8th, 2023: Apache Jackrabbit 2.20.10 released
 Apache Jackrabbit 2.20.10 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the